 Reverse Osmosis or RO filters are commonly sold as the best method of water filtration.
 It’s true that it’s very effective in reducing contaminants in the tap water but they essentially remove everything in the tap water.
 Many water filter salesmen will tell you that a low TDS score is a sign of good tap water.
 In reality TDS is mostly a measure of mineral content in your tap water.
 Therefore RO water like distilled water will result in flat or bitter tasting coffee.

 One solution to this is to add minerals back in to the tap water.
 The pre-made mineral formulas are added to Reverse Osmosis (RO) water to purify it further but with minerals intact.
 This mineral mix comes in a satchel and is said to be quite popular and widely available.
 The water can then be used to brew the best coffee.

 Activated Carbon Filtered Water

-Another method is a pitcher filter uses activated carbon filters to remove odors, impurities, and chlorine from the water.
+Another method is a pitcher filter uses activated carbon filters to remove odors, impurities, limescale and chlorine from the water.
 This is one of the simple and cost-effective ways to use purified water.
-The only downside is, it can only hold up a gallon (4 liters) of water at a time and the filter needs to be changed frequently.
+The only downside is that they can be a bit slow to filter the water.
+PitcherPro fixes this by filtering the water instantly.

 Bottled water can be anything from purified/filtered tap water to real mineral spring water.
 This also means that the content varies from very low mineral to very high mineral content.
 Bottled water with no or low minerals isn’t ideal as it is tasteless or bitter whereas medium to high mineral content brings out the best flavors in a cup of coffee.